Mr-Autis-tic/Page_Replacement_Algorithms/README.md

 # Page_Replacement_Algorithms
-By: Stephen Jan V. Nierras\n
+By: Stephen Jan V. Nierras

-From: BSCS-3B\n
+From: BSCS-3B

 In Response to: Operating Systems - Final Term - Case Study